-My name is Kalianne L. Neumann, and I am a fourth year doctoral student in the Learning, Design, and Technology program in the department of Career and Information Studies at The University of Georgia.
+My name is Kalianne L. Neumann, and I am a fourth year doctoral candidate in the Learning, Design, and Technology program in the Department of Career and Information Studies at The University of Georgia.

 I earned my B.A. in English-Language and Literature from the University of South Carolina.
 Additionally, I earned my M.A.T. in English Secondary Education from Kennesaw State University.
 Following graduation from the Master’s program, I moved to Oregon to begin teaching.
 I taught high school English for one year, which was followed by two years of middle school International Baccalaureate English, Social Studies, and Design/Technology.
 Additionally, I taught online high school English for five years.